-For traditional-style tacos, use hard taco shells or soft corn tortillas.
-Layer with this filling, followed by your favorite add-ons.
+Use hard taco shells or soft corn tortillas.
+Layer with these beefy vegan crumbles followed by your favorite add-ons.
 Use any combination of shredded lettuce, vegan cheese shreds, chopped tomatoes, slivered onions, cilantro, vegan sour cream, and/or pico de gallo or salsa.

 - 1 cup bulgur or quinoa

 - 1 1/2 tablespoons soy sauce

 - 2 tablespoons barbecue seasoning (see Note) or 1 packet taco seasoning

 - 1 cup salsa, your favorite variety

 - Combine the grain and onion flakes in a medium skillet with 2 cups water.
 Bring to a slow boil, then lower the heat and cover.
 Simmer until the water is absorbed, about 15 minutes.

 - Meanwhile, combine the mushrooms and walnuts in a food processor and pulse on and off until they’re both broken up into tiny pieces.
 Don’t overdo it — you don’t want to end up with a puree.

 - Add the mushroom and walnut mixture to the skillet along with an additional cup of water and the remaining ingredients except the salsa.
 Return to a simmer, then cook over medium heat until the water is absorbed, about 10 minutes.